Editor’s Note: Work stress can affect us more than we realise, and it can be especially difficult to cope with after a vacation or festive holiday.

 Upon completing my probation as a sales manager, expectations and pressure started to build on me.
 I could not achieve my monthly targets.
 My superiors had been calling me into their office, talked to me and saying that I was not working hard enough.
 I bit my tongue every time I was called into their office and braced myself for the insults.

 Slowly, I started to lose sleep.
-I was not able to sleep at night and was hoping that the morning will not come.
+I was not able to sleep at night and constantly hoped that the morning will not come.
 I lost interest in the things I used to enjoy doing and I was easily irritated.
-My relationship with my husband was getting from bad to worse as I had not been spending time with him.
+My relationship with my husband was getting from bad to worse as I withdrew and spent less time with him.

 I confided my issues with my good friend, who meets up with me occasionally.
 Even though I appreciated her taking her time out to lend me a listening ear, I felt that my issues were not resolved.